GoldenGears/RobotCode2014-2015/README.md

 If you are not on the programming team, but would like to make some changes, then clone the repository and make a pull request.

 ##Clone Repository##
-First log into your github account.
+1) Log into your github account.
 If you do not have one, [sign up here](https://github.com/join).

-Next, go to [the github repository](https://github.com/GoldenGears/RobotCode2014-2015) and click on the "Fork" button in the top right hand corner of the screen.

-Now, open up a Unix terminal (cygwin if using Windows) and in the field, type:
+2) Open up a Unix terminal (cygwin or some other alternative if using Windows) and in the field, type:

 `cd ~/.ssh && ssh-keygen`